dimosarvanitakis/Nerf/ReadMe.md

 <h2>Network Emulator Robust-radical Freeware</h2>

 <h3>Introduction</h3>
-<p  style = "margin-left:   40px"  > This tool works in a client-server model.
+<p  style =" margin-left:40px ;"  > This tool works in a client-server model.
 The server waits for connections and the clients

 connect to the remote server to begin the experiment.
 There are two communication